-You’ve finally booked your ticket and, drawn a perfect itinerary and the time to leave is coming.
-What to pack for India?
-While in the local stores and supermarkets you can find pretty much everything, you might not have too much time at your disposal or not find exactly what you are looking for.
+You’ve finally booked your ticket and drawn a perfect itinerary.
+The time to leave is near and you are still at the beginning of your India trip planning process.
+First things first: what to pack for India?
+While in the local stores and supermarkets, you can find pretty much everything, you might not have too much time at your disposal or not find exactly what you are looking for.
 When packing for India, you can definitely use some tips to avoid arriving unprepared.

 The country has been a war zone for some 40 years and counting, so expect a shaky infrastructure, bad roads, missing electricity and some level of insecurity and street crime.
 I tried to keep everything in mind when drawing this list of essential items for travellers whether you are taking a tour or travelling independently.